-Complaints should be made to our Customer Services Team who will then decide who is the best person to handle the complaint.
+Complaints should be made to our Complaints Officer who will then decide who is the best person to handle the complaint.
 The complaint will then be logged, referred and monitored for quality assurance purposes.
-Complaints can be sent to the Customer Services Team by email, telephone, in person, through Orwell’s website or social media.
+Complaints can be sent to the Customer Services Team by email, in writing, by telephone, in person, through Orwell’s website or social media.

 How the complaint will be handled?

 Orwell has a simple and efficient complaints process involving just two stages.
-When a complaint is made, we will acknowledge and log stage 1 of the complaints procedure within 5 calendar days of receipt of complaint.
+When a complaint is made, we will acknowledge and log stage one of the complaints procedure within five calendar days of receipt of complaint.

 A stage one complaint will be dealt with at an officer / front-line team leader or local or scheme manager-level, who will endeavour to resolve the complaint in ten calendar days.

 Orwell endeavors to keep complainants updated and to respond within the timescales set out within this policy.
-If, for whatever reason, Orwell is unable to resolve the complaint in the above timeframes, we will outline, in writing, within the time frames above, what we are intending to do to resolve the complaint, and by when, with new timescales for response.
+If, for whatever reason, Orwell is unable to resolve the complaint in the above timeframes, we will contact the complainant in writing to set out what we are intending to do to resolve the complaint, and by when, with new timescales for response.
 We will seek the agreement of the complainant to this plan.
 If the extended timeframes set out are not adhered to, the customer is then able to escalate the complaint and will be provided with the Ombudsman’s contact details.

-In responding to the complainant, the person dealing with the matter will provide a clear explanation on how the complaint can be escalated to stage two of the procedure if the customer remains dissatisfied, and will set out the timeframe for this, which is within 28 days of receipt of the concluding letter.
+In responding to the complainant, the person dealing with the matter will provide a clear explanation on how the complaint can be escalated to stage two of the procedure if the customer remains dissatisfied, and will set out the timeframe for this, which is within 28 days from receipt of the concluding letter.

 - Where a complainant is not engaging with us and failing to provide relevant information relating to their complaint.